 Types of Training Funded

-The United States and its international partners provide a variety of training to the Ukranian Armed Forces (UAF), including basic, collective, leadership, and platform-specific training.
+The United States and its international partners provide a variety of training to the Ukrainian Armed Forces (UAF), including basic, collective, leadership, and platform-specific training.
 In coordination with the Department of State, U.S. Congress has appropriated $33.5 billion for the Ukraine Security Assistance Initiative (USAI), which supports a variety of security assistance activities including, but not limited to: Intelligence support, personnel training, equipment and logistics support, supplies and other services.

 U.S., NATO, and International Training Support to Ukrainian Armed Forces

 The United States and its international partners provide a variety of training to the UAF, including basic, collective, leadership, and platform-specific training.
-Security Assistance Group-Ukraine (SAG-U) estimates that as of FY24 most UAF basic training—90 percent—is conducted by Ukrainians in Ukraine.
+NATO SecurityAssistance and Training for Ukraine (NSATU) is responsible for coordinating allied logistics, training, and planning efforts.
+The Security Assistance Group Ukraine (SAG-U) is responsible for coordinating U.S. assistance.
+As of FY24 most UAF basic training 90 percent is conducted by Ukrainians in Ukraine.

 U.S. military trainers located at Grafenwoehr Training Area in Germany, as well as other locations in Europe and the United States, provided primarily collective, leadership, and equipment training to the UAF.
 The United States and NATO allies trained UAF personnel in Germany, Poland, Spain, Kosovo and other sites across Europe.